 The M.B.A. program is a graduate-level, twelve-course, 36 credit hour program.
-It consists of nine common core courses and three advanced elective/concentration courses.
-Eight of the common core courses provide broad exposure to the functional areas of management.
-The ninth common core course, Strategic Management and Policy, is the program's capstone course and is normally taken during the last term in the program.
-In their application for admission, students must specify whether they are interested in pursuing the Generalist M.B.A. program or a program with a concentration in Finance or Marketing.
-The M.B.A.
-Thesis is optional for all students and counts as an advanced elective for those who choose the Thesis option.
+It consists of seven common core courses, a 6-credit thesis and three advanced elective/concentration courses.
+6 of the common core courses provide broad exposure to the functional areas of management.
+The seventh common core course, Strategic Management and Policy, is the program's capstone course and is normally taken during the last term in the program.
+In their application for admission, students must specify whether they are interested in pursuing the Generalist M.B.A. program or a program with a concentration in Finance, Marketing, Strategic Human Resource Management and Leadership.
+The Industry-Based Applied Thesis is mandatory for all students and counts as a 6-credit core course.